Presburger Arithmetic with algebraic scalar multiplications: Quadratic irrationals: Upper bound

 Here $\x' \in \Z^{d'}$ is a tuple of some auxiliary variables of length $d' \le \delta d$. $\mathcal{A}$ has the extra property that it accepts at most one tuple $(\x,\x') \in \Z^{d+d'}$ for every $\x \in \Z^{d}$.
 Finally, the constant $\delta$ only depends on $\alpha$. \end{prop}

 \begin{proof} Each single variable $x$ in $F$ takes value over $\Z$, but can be replaced by $x_{1}-x_{2}$ for two variables $x_{1},x_{2} \in \N$.
 Hence, we can assume that all variables take values over $\N$.
+It is easy to see that we can assume $F$ to be negation free.
 Recall that coefficients/constants in $\Z[\al]$ are given in the form $c\al + d$ with $c,d \in \Z$.
 Hence, each inequality in $F$ can be reorganized into the form:

 Here $\a,\b,\c,\d$ are tuples of coefficients in $\N$, and $\y,\z,\t,\w$ are subtuples of $\x$.
 For each homogeneous term $\a\,\y$, we use an additional variable $u = \a\,\y$ and replace each appearance of $\a\,\y$ in the inequalities by $u$.
 Note that the length $\ell(F)$ grows at most linearly after adding all such extra variables.
 The atoms in our formulas are either equalities of the form: